 22 Sep 2021

-Why there is no need to worry when multilingual children are mixing languages
+No need to worry when multilingual children are mixing languages

 First things first: every child is unique and language acquisition proceeds at varying speeds and in different ways for each child - regardless of whether the child acquires one or more languages at the same time.
 However, regarding multilingual education, there is a persistent prejudice that the brain (and thus the child) would be overburdened with more than one language.
 Those who defend this theory see proof for it in situations where children seem to switch back and forth between languages randomly.
 Actually, this phenomenon is quite harmless, since it also happens in monolingual language acquisition, for example between dialect and standard language - only there, it is not noticed.